1. Home

 a vintage lace hanky draped over a vintage book with milk glass on a mantel

 So, if you are wanting to change up the feel of a space but don’t want to move around all your decor, simply swap or add linens.
-I promise you will notice the subtle effect!

 a vintage lace hanky draped over a vintage book with milk glass.
 How to use vintage handkerchiefs as decor.

-As Part of a Vignette.
+Vintage Hankies as Part of a Vignette.

 You probably know by now that I love to create vignettes.
 It’s so satisfying to pack many fun decor items into a small space, creating a story within that display.